TanmayArya-1p/UrbanDictApi/README.md

     </ul>
     </details>

-    Returns a list of most popular <a>WordDefinition</a> objects from that category.
+    Returns a list of most popular <a href="#worddefinitionwordstr--meaningstr--examplestr--authoruser--timestampstr">WordDefinition</a> objects from that category.

 ***
 * ### `WordofTheDay()`